fernando-romulo-silva/allset-java/README.md

 # Modules

-The main pom deals with all Java application types, but for specific application types, this pom was created:
+The main pom deals with all Java application types, but for specific application types, these POMs was created:

 ## allset-java-ee-coreprofile